Designing Brand Portals

 Subtitle - This will sit right below the title.

 Logo - This will appear in the top left of the header section pushing the header background to the right of it.
-This logo will also be applied to any downloads.

 Header Background - This is the image that will appear in the header section on top of your Brand Portal.